ci4rail/docs/docs/user-docs/_lyve/lyve-demo-kit-rev-0/pc-setup.md

 ![Architecture](/user-docs/images/lyve/lyve-demo-kit-rev0-pc-setup1.svg){: style="width: 50%"}

+Quick explanation of the software components:
+* Easyplan: A Windows app to visualize and record the vehicle tracks on a map
+* Grafana: A web-based container to visualize the quality metrics of the tracelet
+* Prometheus: A time-series database used to store the quality metrics of the tracelet
+* redpanda-connect: A connector to stream the tracelet data to other systems.
+In our application, it splits the tracelet message into positioning data and quality metrics.
+Can be used also to publish the data to other systems, e.g. via MQTT.
+* io4edge-cli: A command line tool to manage Tracelet parameters and firmware.

 ## Software Installation

 We assume you have a Windows 11 PC.
 Windows 10 may work but has not been tested.